AninditaBasu/AninditaBasu/gsod/hydra.md

 ## Reorganize the content into a task-based scenario

 The current documentation is a mix of concepts and tasks).
 The chapters would mainly be answering questions like “How do I do <task>” or “What do I need for doing <task>”.
 I’d like to have the concepts (the explanations) within the task chapters themselves (so that every chapter is more or less self-contained and can stand alone.)
 See a [wireframe](https://github.com/AninditaBasu/AninditaBasu.github.io/blob/master/gsod/Capture6.PNG).

+I understand that there would be otehr writers working under teh GSoD program to write conceptual or overview topics, and task topics.
+All of these, in addition to the existing material, would go into this help system.

 ## Recast the Getting Started chapter